staniks/staniks.github.io/markdown/portfolio.md

 ## Post-university projects

 * [Inferno](inferno/index.html) - first-person shooter game, written in C++.
 Uses raycasting for rendering.
-* **Inferno 2** - currently in development.
-Features a cross-platform game framework with plugin-based architecture.
+* **Worship** - currently in development.
+Features a cross-platform game framework written modern C++.
+Originally intended as a sequel to Inferno, it was decoupled while maintaining the artwork style and general feel.

 ## Projects during university